solo-io/solo-docs/gloo/docs/user_guides/gateway/function_routing/grpc_to_rest.md

 ## Overview

 In this demo we will deploy a gRPC micro-service and transform its gRPC API to a REST API via Gloo.

-Usually, to understand the details of the binary protobuf, a protobuf descriptor is needed;
-This micro-service is built with server reflection enabled - together with Gloo's automatic function discovery functionality the required protobuf descriptor will be automatically discovered.
+Usually, to understand the details of the binary protobuf, a protobuf descriptor is needed.
+As this micro-service is built with server reflection enabled; Together with Gloo's automatic function discovery functionality the required protobuf descriptor will be automatically discovered.

 In this guide we are going to:

 1. Deploy a gRPC demo service
 1. Verify that the gRPC descriptors were indeed discovered
 1. Add a VirtualService creating a REST API that maps to the gRPC API